altid/altid.github.io/full-tls-setup.md

 cd /tmp

 # Create the client key
-auth/rsagen -t 'service=tls owner=myusername' > ubqtclient.key
+auth/rsagen -t 'service=tls owner=myusername' > altidclient.key

 # Create a csr from key
-auth/rsa2csr 'CN=example.com' ubqtclient.key | auth/pemencode 'CERTIFICATE REQUEST' > ubqtclient.csr
+auth/rsa2csr 'CN=example.com' altidclient.key | auth/pemencode 'CERTIFICATE REQUEST' > altidclient.csr

 # Sign your key
 # At the time of this writing, I don't know how to sign a key on plan9.
 Any help here is appericated.
 I do it on a Linux machine, hopefully you have one available.